- Biological Inventions

-Though the legal jurisdiction of GDPR spreads only across the entire EU but due to the indispensible and worldwide reach of internet it has impacted all the states and almost every sector which is somehow associated with internet.
-GDPR being a new legislation, firms/ individuals tend to incur a lot of difficulties in terms of the compliances to be fulfilled.
+Though the legal jurisdiction of GDPR spreads only across the entire EU due to the indispensable and worldwide reach of the internet it has impacted all the states and almost every sector which is somehow associated with the internet.
+GDPR being new legislation, firms/ individuals tend to incur a lot of difficulties in terms of the compliances to be fulfilled.
 A detailed analysis of GDPR and what regulations have been introduced by way of this regulation can be found here.

-GDPR though might seem quiet complex but by following the below mentioned checklist one can prepare their organisation for the GDPR compliances.
+GDPR though might seem quite complex but by following the below-mentioned checklist one can prepare their organization for the GDPR compliances.

 STEP I: Segregation

-- The first step is to determine the nature of the organisation that is whether the organisation is a Data controller or a Data processor.
-Data controllers are the ones who decide upon the purpose of the data and Data processors are the ones who directly are in the act of processing of the data.
+- The first step is to determine the nature of the organization that is whether the organization is a Data controller or a Data processor.
+Data controllers are the ones who decide upon the purpose of the data and Data processors are the ones who directly are in the act of processing the data.

 - Every company should have a complete list of all the personal information that is held by them, the source of information, and what is done with the data, meaning thereby, a complete record of the processing activities have to be maintained [Article 30].

 - A data protection officer is appointed.
 The appointment of a DPO is required only in three circumstances, first where the processing is being carried out by a public authority except a judicial body; secondly, when nature itself of the business involves processing activities and; thirdly when such data is being processed in an extremely large quantity [Article 37]